AMS-QF/TAQ-Data/README.md

     db_pass=
 ```

+### Spark Pipelines
+- For feature generation, transformation, and normalization

+### PyTorch Models
+- For training and testing models

 ### Conda Tips
 - `environment.yml` is a file that contains all the dependencies for the conda environment
     - Will have to update path name on this yml file